What happens during a divorce regarding money?

 Exceptions where Divorce is financially advantages…

-- Non-covered health care expenses are generally divided between the parents;
+- Non-covered health care expenses;